-While some of your business travelers might not comply with your travel policy on purpose because they feel entitled to higher budgets or more luxurious travels, the majority of your employees actually want to comply with your corporate policy.
+While some of your business travelers may not follow your travel policy on purpose because they believe they are entitled to greater budgets or more expensive travel, the vast majority of your workers truly wish to follow your corporate travel policy.

 However, there are many reasons why this is sometimes more difficult than it should be.
 The first step to increasing compliance with your company’s travel policy is thus understanding why your employees are currently not complying.
 Talk to your employees and ask them for detailed feedback to understand where the shoe pinches.

 Once you understand the reason(s) why your current travel and expense policy is not working, it will be easier to devise effective strategies to increase compliance with your travel policy.
 We identified seven common reasons why corporate T&E policy compliance rates are low.

 Challenge 1: Your employees do not know you have a corporate travel policy.

 If your employees do not know you have a corporate travel policy, you cannot expect them to comply with it.
 While this may seem like an obvious reason, it is the root cause of many low compliance rates.
 Attaching a document to an email and sending it to the entire company is not good enough to ensure compliance.
 Most of your employees are busy people that could probably not be bothered by your corporate travel policy.
 It is unlikely they will even open the document attached to your email.

 Challenge 2.
 Your travel policy is ambiguous or difficult to understand.